sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 <img src="{{ "/assets/images/settings.png" | relative_url }}">

-**General settings:**
+### General settings
+**Graphical User Interface:**
 - `UI Theme`: Choose your preferred display mode to reduce eye strain (requires restart).
 - `Scaling Factor`: Adjust the size of the GUI by the selected factor (requires restart).
+- `Hardware-accelerated web views`: offload embedded browser components to dedicated graphics hardware (GPU)

+**Display settings:**
 - `Confidence score display mode`: Sets the mode for displaying the [confidence score]({{ "/methods-background/#confidence-score-modes" | relative_url }}) (either `approximate` or `exact`).
 - `Molecular structure display color`: Enable/disable CPK colors for all structures
 - `Show "Library Matches" tab`: The `Library Matches` can be activated here after agreeing to a warning dialogue [explaining the spectral library search settings](#activate-library-matches-tab)
+- `Show "Homologue Series" tab`: Activate to quickly find groups of related molecules, known as homologous series.
+- `Software Tours`: Enable alls software tours again to get the help you need.

+**ILP solver:**
 - `Allowed solvers`: Select the [ILP solver]({{ "/install/#ILP-solvers" | relative_url }}) for SIRIUS to use in
         fragmentation tree computation.
 GLPK is free, while Gurobi is commercial but offers a free academic license.

+**CSI:FingerID:**
 - `Database cache`: Specifies the location of the cache directory.
 CSI:FingerID downloads candidate structures from our server and caches them for faster retrieval.

+**Presets:**
-- `Presets`: Open compute dialog to view and edit [computation presets](#computation-presets)
+- `Edit Presets`: Opens compute dialog to view and edit [computation presets](#computation-presets)

+**REST API:**
-- `REST API`: Use the button to open the API in your browser.
-The REST API provides the full functionality of SIRIUS and its web services as background service.
+- `Open API in browser`: The REST API provides the full functionality of SIRIUS and its web services as background service.
 It is intended as entry-point for scripting languages and software integration SDKs.

-**Adduct settings:**
+### Adduct settings
 Add or remove custom adducts for positive and negative ion modes.

-**Network settings:**
+### Network settings
+- `Enable SSL Validation`: SIRIUS validates the server's SSL/TLS certificate chain against trusted Certificate Authorities (CAs) before sending or receiving data.
+This ensures your communication with the web services is encrypted and protected against Man-in-the-Middle (MitM) attacks.
+If **disabled** SIRIUS bypasses certificate chain verification.
+Only uncheck this option if you are experiencing connection errors caused by an institutional firewall or proxy.
+- **Proxy Configuration:**
 SIRIUS supports using a proxy server to access our webservices by changing `Use Proxy Server` from `NONE` to `SIRIUS` and entering all required information.
 Your configuration will be tested when you click the save button.

+### Project settings
+Location and size of the currently loaded SIRIUS project. `Compact` your project, e.g. by permanently removing deleted features. `Rebuild Search Index` if out of sync.

 ## Webservice {#webservice}